Control of Documents

 In the past, this would have been paper master copies kept in the office, or on the document controller's hard drive.
 Access to the documents was through a 'gate keeper' person.

-More commonly now the document repository is a network drive, or online (e.g., for Quality Systems Toolbox) and access is granted through user accounts, permissions and passwords.
+More commonly now the document repository is a network drive, or online, or in document control software (e.g., Quality Systems Toolbox) and access is granted through user accounts, permissions and passwords.
 However, don't assume this is enough for all situations.
 The practicalities of accessing the computer may be difficult/impossible for some locations or some personnel and you may have to distribute hard copies in these cases.
-Keep track of where they go, so that you can replace them with any updated versions.
+Keep track of where they go, so that you can replace them when you update to a new version.

 The documents register is simply a list of all the documents you control.
 You'll need one to keep track of all your management system documents and it helps you to know what needs to be reviewed.
 Ideally the register will include the title, revision info (date or number or both), status (draft, released, etc.) and who is responsible for the document (a name and/or a job title).

 Paper-based registers are hard work - each time you update a document you must also update the register - often striking out the old line and adding a new line.
 Spreadsheet based registers are not much easier to maintain but at least they allow sorting and searching.
-Online database document systems are easier, since updating the information stored with the document itself should flow through to the register, and sorting documents, searching and creating custom lists (e.g. show all 'forms') are usually possible.
+Document management software systems are easier, since updating the information stored with the document itself should flow through to the register, and sorting documents, searching and creating custom lists (e.g. show all 'forms') are usually possible.

 Don’t forget to include your external documents in the register.
 Control processes are the same as for internal documents.